ASHA's Associate Affiliation Category

 What is the offer?

 ASHA has created a place in our organization designed especially for qualified SLP and audiology support personnel.
-It's called the Associate Program and officially launched in September 2011.
+It's called the Associates Program and officially launched in September 2011.

 How does this new Associate category work?